Critical behavior of isotropic systems with strong dipole-dipole interaction from the functional renormalization group: Introduction

 $O(N)$-symmetric field theories provide a standard framework for analysing critical phenomena in condensed matter physics.
 They describe magnetic phase transitions governed by short-range exchange interactions between $N$-component spins.
 In many real materials, however, long-range forces are also present and can modify critical behavior.
 A prominent example is the magnetic dipole-dipole interaction.
 It has long been hypothesized that such long-range forces could perturb critical behavior, particularly in the exceedingly narrow vicinity of the critical point, where the correlation length becomes comparable to the scale set by the dipolar strength \cite{Kadanoff}.

 The first systematic study of dipolar magnets was conducted by Fisher and Aharony \cite{fisherprl,dipolarI, Aharony2, Aharony3}.
 Employing Wilson’s renormalization-group (RG) approach, they studied isotropic magnetic systems in $d=4-\varepsilon$ dimensions with both short-range exchange and long-range dipolar interactions between $(N=d)$-component spins.
 They established that the dipolar interaction modifies the RG flow and gives rise to a distinct dipolar (often called Aharony) fixed point, whose critical exponents differ from those of the Heisenberg universality class.
 The corresponding exponents were obtained at leading order of the $\varepsilon$-expansion.
 It was also shown that the dominance of the dipolar interaction in this regime suppresses longitudinal spin fluctuations.
-This justifies the strong dipole–dipole interaction model as a limiting case of the $O(N=d)$-symmetric theory of a divergence-free vector field \cite{KudlisPikelner}.
+The latter effect was confirmed experimentally \cite{SupressionExperiment}.
+This justifies the strong dipole–dipole interaction model as a limiting case of the $O(N=d)$-symmetric theory for a divergence-free vector field \cite{KudlisPikelner}.

 Since the original studies, considerable effort has been dedicated to verifying and improving these predictions.
 The results for the critical exponents were extended to the second order of the $\varepsilon$-expansion in \cite{twoloops}.
 Recently, using the RG approach formulated directly in fixed spatial dimensions \cite{Baker, LeGuillou,HENRIKSSON20231}, Kudlis and Pikelner \cite{KudlisPikelner} derived analytic three-loop expressions for the critical exponents.
 After Borel resummation, their estimates were found to be numerically close to those of the Heisenberg universality class.
 This proximity suggests that dipolar effects may be subtle in practice but warrant careful consideration for precision.
 Despite substantial progress based on perturbative RG, diagrammatic calculations for dipolar criticality remain technically challenging, and available series are restricted to comparatively low loop orders.
 This stands in stark contrast to the standard Heisenberg $O(N)$-symmetric model, where the $\varepsilon$-expansion has attained seven loops \cite{Schnetz, Shalaby_2021, Abhignan_2021} and the RG calculations in three dimensions have achieved six loops \cite{nickel}.
 High-order calculations provide a benchmark for advanced resummation techniques \cite{Mera16,Mera18} and yield results (see \cite{Kompaniets2017} for a review) that agree well with other approaches such as the conformal bootstrap (CB) and Monte Carlo (MC) simulations.